 Flagler Family Medicine was established when Doctors Whitlock, Gunn and Clonch joined their solo practices in 1997.
-In 2001, Todd J. Batenhorst, MD joined their team after completing his residency.
-Shortly afterwards in 2002 Christopher J. Zub, DO joined the practice.
+In 2002 Christopher J. Zub, DO joined the practice.
 Next, Flagler Family Medicine welcomed Frederick C. Dolgin, MD in 2004.
 Michael J. Look joined the practice with the opening of the East Palatka office in July of 2008.
 The most recent addition to the team was Carlos M Sanchez, MD when they opened the Shoppes at Murabella location in November of 2010.

 The practice continues to expand and bring on additional doctors and services in order to provide quality care to patients in St John’s and the surrounding counties.
 Our continued growth allows us to better meet the growing healthcare needs of our patients and the community.

 Coumadin(Blood Thinning Medication) Clinic – provides a new finger-stick method of blood analysis, approved by the FDA in 1997.
 This test is performed in the doctor’s office, eliminates the need for painful blood draws, and ensures that accurate results are available within two minutes.
 The patient will visit with a trained Physician Assistant(P.A.) or a trained Medical Assistant (M.A. supervised by a physician) each time.
 Any adjustment to the medication dosage will be made immediately, in consultation with a physician, if necessary, and the patient will go home.